 About this time of year, people are looking forward to three things—Christmas, New Years and…those glorious W-2’s at the end of January!
 Yes, that means your tax refund is right around the corner when that comes in the mail.
-After every tax season, we see an uptick in people scheduling for dental implants in Corpus Christi.
+After every tax season, we see an uptick in people scheduling for dental implant specialist in Corpus Christi.
 Sure, some people may be using that tax refund for a vacation, a home renovation or getting that 75” TV in time for the Super Bowl.

 Some people, however, are investing in their future in a very personal and long-lasting way—they’re investing in their smile.
 Your smile often is the leading indicator of how you feel about yourself and so it makes sense that one would want to have it look the way they want it to.

 In order to get that great smile, you’ve been missing due to tooth trauma, weak teeth, or other hereditary dental issues.
 Getting dental implants in Corpus Christi takes a bit more due diligence than just walking into a random dentist.
 If you want dental implants done right, you need to visit a prosthodontist.

 As with any medical procedure, the success of the procedure depends not only on you following doctors orders but also on the competence of the doctor performing the procedure.
 That being said, you need to know how to choose the right prosthodontist for the job and we will show you just what to look for.
 But first, you need to know just what a prosthodontist does and how they differ from dentists in Corpus Christi.